SigmaEval/SigmaEval/README.md

 pip install -e .
 ```

-## The Problem
+## Why SigmaEval?

-Ensuring the quality of LLM-based apps is critical, but their inherent nature presents unique challenges that traditional software evaluation frameworks are not equipped to handle.
-Two fundamental properties of these apps make reliable evaluation a difficult task:
+Testing Gen AI apps is challenging for two main reasons:

-1.  **Non-deterministic Outputs:** Unlike traditional software, where a given input consistently produces the same output, LLM-based systems can produce a variety of different, often equally valid, responses to the same prompt.
+- **Non-deterministic Outputs:** LLM-based systems typically produce a variety of responses to the same prompt.
+Sometimes, these different responses are equally valid and helpful.
+Other times, AI systems seem to fail intermitently and unpredictably (even for the same exact input).
-2.  **Infinite Input Space:** The sheer variety of possible inputs—from subtle changes in prompt phrasing to the vast context windows these models can handle—makes comprehensive testing an impossibility.
-Even the slightest change in the punctuation or phrasing of a prompt can produce a different output.
+- **Infinite Input Space:** The vast variety of possible inputs that the simplest Gen AI app is exposed to makes comprehensive testing an impossibility.
+Even the slightest change in the punctuation or phrasing of a prompt sometimes produces drastically different results.

-Consider a customer support bot designed to handle returns.
-A user might say, "I want to return this," "This isn't what I wanted," or "How do I start a return?"
-A good bot could respond with, "I can help with that.
-What's your order number?" or "Certainly, let's get that return started for you.
-Could you provide the order number?"
-All of these are valid and helpful responses.
-A traditional testing mindset that checks for a single, exact-match "correct" answer would incorrectly fail these perfectly good interactions.

-This departure from deterministic behavior calls for a new approach to evaluation—one that embraces variability and uncertainty rather than trying to eliminate them.

-## The Stakes: Why Traditional QA Fails

-Without a reliable evaluation framework, development becomes a guessing game.
-Teams ship features based on gut feelings and anecdotal evidence, leading to unreliable products, eroded user trust, and wasted engineering cycles.
-In high-stakes domains, the consequences can be even more severe, ranging from reputational damage to significant safety concerns.
-Sticking with testing paradigms built for deterministic systems is not just ineffective; it's a risk.

-## A New Paradigm: From Determinism to Statistical Confidence

-Instead of asking, "Is this output correct?" we need to shift our mindset to ask, "How likely is this system to produce a high-quality output?"
-This is where statistical methods become essential.
-Before we can measure quality, however, we must define it.
-"Quality" is not a universal metric; it is a composite of factors tailored to a specific application, such as factual accuracy, task-completion, helpfulness, relevance, appropriate tone, and the absence of harmful content.

-The core tenets of this new approach are:

-- **Accept Irreducible Variability:** We must accept that some level of variability in outputs is inherent to these systems.
-- **Quantify Uncertainty Statistically:** The goal is not to achieve certainty for every single output, but to quantify the system's performance and uncertainty using established statistical tools like significance level, p-value, minimum proportion of successes, and hypothesis testing.
-- **Focus on Average Effectiveness:** Like in complex biological systems, a single failure may not point to a simple cause but rather a complex interaction of factors.
-The primary goal is to ensure that the system is effective _on average_ and that its benefits outweigh its risks.

-An apt analogy comes from clinical drug trials.
-The objective isn't to guarantee a specific outcome for every patient but to ensure the treatment is of a consistently high quality.
-We don't ask, "Does this drug work for everyone?" but rather, "For what percentage of the target population does this drug produce a statistically significant positive effect with an acceptable risk profile?"

-Similarly, for LLM-based applications, the key is to ensure the system is reliable, effective, and safe enough for its intended purpose, allowing us to make informed, data-driven decisions based on known probabilities of success and failure.
-SigmaEval provides the tools to do just that.
+These two properties require a shift in mindset when evaluating Gen AI apps.
+Instead of asking "Is this output correct given the input?", we need to ask "How likely is this system to produce high-quality outputs in the real world?"

+SigmaEval addresses these challenges directly.
+It tackles the **infinite input space** by using an AI User Simulator to generate a wide variety of realistic user inputs, testing your app's robustness against linguistic variation.
+To handle **non-deterministic outputs**, it applies statistical methods instead of simple pass/fail checks.
+By running tests multiple times, SigmaEval quantifies your AI's performance with statistical confidence.
+This is like a clinical drug trial: the goal isn't to guarantee a specific outcome for every individual but to ensure the treatment is effective for a significant portion of the population (within a certain risk tolerance).

+With SigmaEval, you can make data-driven decisions based on the probability of success and failure, ensuring your AI is reliable, effective, and safe for its intended purpose.

 ## How SigmaEval Works

-SigmaEval combines inferential statistics, AI-driven user simulation, and LLM-as-a-Judge evaluation within a Behavior-Driven Development (BDD) framework.
+SigmaEval combines inferential statistics, AI-driven user simulation, and LLM-as-a-Judge evaluation.
 This powerful combination allows you to move beyond simple pass/fail tests and gain statistical confidence in your AI's performance.

 The evaluation process for a single `ScenarioTest` unfolds in three main phases:

 **Phase 1: Test Setup**

-1.  **Defining Behavior with BDD:** You start by defining a test scenario using a `ScenarioTest` with its `Given`, `When`, and `Then` clauses.
+1.  **Defining Test Scenario:** You start by defining a test scenario using a `ScenarioTest` with its `given`, `when`, and expectation clauses (`expect_behavior` or `expect_metric`).
+The `given` clause signifies the context of the test and any background information (e.g., user's persona).
+The `when` clause describes the user's goals or triggers as they relate to this specific test scenario.
+An expectation clause (`expect_behavior` or `expect_metric`) specifies the expected outcome and the statistical criteria for success.
 This sets the stage for the entire evaluation.
+2.  **Providing an App Handler:** You implement an `async` Python function (the `app_handler`) that allows SigmaEval to communicate with your application.
+This handler receives conversation history and returns your app's response, acting as a bridge between the user simulator and your AI.
+Defining the Test Scenario and App Handler are essentially the only two things you need to do to run the tests.
+SigmaEval will handle the rest.
-2.  **Creating the Rubric:** Based on the `expected_behavior` you specified in the `Then` clause, SigmaEval generates a detailed 1-10 scoring rubric.
-This rubric is created once per test case and ensures that every interaction is evaluated against the same consistent criteria (see Appendix A for an example).
+3.  **Creating the Rubric:** Based on the `expected_behavior` you specified, SigmaEval generates a detailed 1-10 scoring rubric.
+This rubric is created once for each `expect_behavior` call and ensures that interactions are evaluated against consistent criteria (see Appendix A for an example).

 **Phase 2: Data Collection (Repeated for `sample_size`)**

 To gather a statistically meaningful sample, the following steps are repeated multiple times (as defined by `sample_size`):

-3.  **Simulating the User:** For each repetition, SigmaEval uses the `Given` (user's persona) and `When` (user's goal) clauses to prompt a **User Simulator LLM**.
+4.  **Simulating the User:** For each repetition, SigmaEval uses the `given` (e.g., the nature of the system under test) and `when` (user's goal) clauses to prompt a **User Simulator LLM**.
 This LLM realistically simulates a user interacting with your application.
 The interaction can span multiple turns.
-4.  **Recording the Interaction:** The entire conversation between the User Simulator LLM and your AI application is recorded for judgment.
+5.  **Recording the Interaction:** The entire conversation between the User Simulator LLM and your AI application is recorded for judgment.
-5.  **Judging the Outcome:** A separate **Judge LLM** analyzes the recorded conversation against the pre-defined rubric.
+6.  **Judging the Outcome:** A separate **Judge LLM** analyzes the recorded conversation against the pre-defined rubric.
 It assigns a score from 1-10 based on how well the AI application's behavior met the desired `expected_behavior`.

 **Phase 3: Statistical Analysis**

-6.  **Drawing a Conclusion:** After all repetitions are complete, the collection of scores (the sample) is passed to the statistical evaluator you defined (`SuccessRateEvaluator`, `RatingProportionEvaluator`, etc.).
+7.  **Drawing a Conclusion:** After all repetitions are complete, the collection of scores (the sample) is passed to the statistical evaluator you defined (`SuccessRateEvaluator`, `RatingProportionEvaluator`, etc.).
 This evaluator performs the appropriate statistical tests to determine if the application's performance meets your quality bar, providing a final pass/fail result with statistical confidence.

 Each scenario is defined using a `ScenarioTest` object with a fluent builder API.
-The test has three main parts that mirror the Behavior-Driven Development (BDD) pattern:
+The test has three main parts that follow the familiar Given-When-Then pattern:

 - **`.given()`**: This method establishes the prerequisite state and context for the **User Simulator LLM**.
 This can include the persona of the user (e.g., a new user, an expert user), the context of the conversation (e.g., a customer's order number), or any other background information.
 - **`.when()`**: This method describes the specific goal or action the **User Simulator LLM** will try to achieve.
 SigmaEval uses this to guide the simulation.
-- **`.expect_behavior()` / `.expect_metric()`**: These methods specify the expected outcomes.
+- **`.expect_behavior()` / `.expect_metric()`**: These methods (the "Then" part of the pattern) specify the expected outcomes.
 Use `.expect_behavior()` for qualitative checks evaluated by an LLM judge, or `.expect_metric()` for quantitative checks on objective metrics.
 Both methods accept `criteria` to perform the statistical analysis.

 This approach allows for a robust, automated evaluation of the AI's behavior against clear, human-readable standards.